 The following LSAC services and programs are offered to ease the application process for all who wish to pursue a legal education.
 At the core of each is an ongoing commitment to expanding educational opportunities and building a more just and prosperous world.

 The Law School Admission Test (LSAT) is an integral part of law school admission in the United States, Canada, and a growing number of other countries.
-The test helps law schools make sound admission decisions by providing a standard measure of the acquired reading and verbal reasoning skills that are essential for students’ success in law school.
+The test helps law schools make sound admission decisions by assessing critical reading, analytical reasoning, logical reasoning, and persuasive writing skills — key skills needed for success in law school.
 The LSAT is the only standardized test accepted by all ABA-accredited law schools in the United States.

 LSAC has teamed up with Khan Academy to provide free Official LSAT Prep.
 Users create a personalized practice plan and build their skills with interactive lessons and official practice questions from real LSATs.

 LSAC also publishes Official LSAT PrepTest books for inexpensive practice on real LSAT questions.